michaelpopp/sda-bot/README.md

 Token for the bot is accessed in a dot env file located in the root directory.
 You
 may have to produce your own token for development purposes.

-If hosted on a linux server (eg. Raspberry pi) the linux tool screen, can be used to preventtermination of the program when you exit SSH.
+If hosted on a headless server (eg. Raspberry pi) the linux tool, screen, can be used to preventtermination of the program when you exit SSH.

 Packages needed: